Nathanael West: Early life

-Nathanael West was born Nathan Weinstein in New York City, the first child of Ashkenazi Jewish parents, Anuta (Anna, née Wallenstein, 1878–1935) and Max (Morduch) Weinstein (1878–1932), from Kovno, Russia (present-day Kaunas, Lithuania), who maintained an upper middle class household in a Jewish neighborhood on the Upper West Side.
+Nathanael West was born Nathan Weinstein in New York City, the first child of prosperous Ashkenazi Jewish parents Max (Morduch) Weinstein (1878–1932), a construction contractor, and Anuta (Anna, née Wallenstein, 1878–1935), from Kovno, Russia (present-day Kaunas, Lithuania), who lived in a Jewish neighborhood on the Upper West Side.
 West displayed little ambition in academics, dropping out of high school and only gaining admission into Tufts College by forging his high school transcript.

 After being expelled from Tufts, West got into Brown University by appropriating the transcript of a fellow Tufts student, his cousin, Nathan Weinstein.
 Although West did little schoolwork at Brown, he read extensively.
 He ignored the realist fiction of his American contemporaries in favor of French surrealists and British and Irish poets of the 1890s, in particular Oscar Wilde.
-West's interests focused on unusual literary style as well as unusual content.
-He became interested in Christianity and mysticism, as experienced or expressed through literature and art.
+West's interests emphasized unusual literary style as well as unusual content.
+He became interested in Christianity and mysticism as experienced or expressed through literature and art.

-West's friends at "Camp Paradox," a summer camp in Adirondack, New York, nicknamed him "Pep" in ironic reference to his somnolent disposition.
+West's friends at Camp Paradox, a summer camp in Adirondack, New York, nicknamed him Pep in ironic reference to his somnolent disposition.

-West himself acknowledged and made fun of his lack of physical prowess in recounting the story of a baseball game where he cost his team the game.
+West acknowledged and made fun of his lack of physical prowess in recounting the story of a baseball game where he cost his team the game.
 Wells Root, a close friend of West, remembers hearing this tale half a dozen times, recalling that everyone had placed bets on the game, which came down to the final inning with the score tied and the enemy at bat with two outs.
 At that point the batter hit a long fly towards West;